 We determined the fair value of our Class B common stock to be \$25.54 per share as of March 31, 2011.
-We gave the greatest weight to the MTM due to the significant volume of third-party private stock sale transactions in March 2011, including a third-party Class B common stock tender offer transaction for employee shares for \$25.00 per share which became binding upon the selling stockholders on March 29.
+We assigned a 50% weighting to the MTM due to the significant volume of third-party private stock sale transactions in March 2011, including a third-party Class B common stock tender offer transaction for employee shares for \$25.00 per share which commenced on March 1, 2011 and became binding upon the selling stockholders on March 29, 2011.
 The tender offer was undertaken by investors who had access to our historical financial information.
-The GPCM and DCFM were also utilized to determine fair value.
-The GPCM reflected the stock prices and market multiples of guideline public companies.
-The DCFM was based on a weighted average cost of capital of 15% and a perpetual growth rate of 5%.
+To calculate the MTM, we used the weighted average price of all transactions originating in March 2011 that were expected to be consummated, including the tender offer.
+We based our MTM estimate on March 2011 transactions because we believe transactions occurring closer to the quarter-end valuation date are more relevant to fair value than those transactions occurring earlier in the quarter.
+We assigned a 35% weighting to the GPCM which reflected the stock prices and market multiples of guideline public companies.
+We assigned a 15% weighting to the DCFM which was based on a weighted average cost of capital of 15% and a perpetual growth rate of 5%.
+The DCFM received the lowest weight because our financial plan had not been recently updated, and therefore we believed the cash flow assumptions used in the DCFM were less relevant to the determination of fair value as of the measurement date.
 The BEV resulting from this analysis was then allocated using the OPM and a 7.5% marketability discount was applied.